SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/01-Variable-Arguments(Varargs).md

 Varargs are straightforward to use.

-But there are a few rules we have to keep in mind:
+There are a few rules we have to keep in mind:

 - There can be only one **varargs** argument in the method